 Mark Kovnatskiy is a widely traveled and highly acclaimed violinist, composer, lecturer and expert in Yiddish dances based in Hamburg, Germany.

+Mark is at the head of a generation that has saved the sensitive playing style of the old Klezmorim for the present and developed it further.
 He has performed and taught at many music festivals around the world from the USA and Canada to Japan.

 In addition to his projects such as the Semer Ensemble, Engel Ensemble, Torah Images, Hamburg Klezmer Band, Joel Rubin Ensemble, Fialke and Silja Mark has performed as a guest musician with Socalled, Dobranotch, Efim Chorny, Painted Bird and Forshpil, among others.
 He teaches Yiddish music and dance internationally.